Congresswoman Mace: ‘This was not a protest, this was anarchy’

 Mace has stronger feelings about the claims that Antifa led the protestor to the Capitol, or that the police were “in” on the storming of the American institution.

 “Some folks say it is going to take the Republican party 40 years to recover from this,” said Mace.
 “I don’t believe that either.
-I am going to work hard as long as I am elected, as long as the people of South Carolina’s 1st Congressional District send me to Congress and ask me to do this job.
+I am going to work hard as long as I am elected, as long as the people of South Carolina’s first congressional district send me to Congress and ask me to do this job.
 I will work hard to do just that.”

 “I’m ready to pick up the mantle and say we have a problem.
 We need to acknowledge that we need to take responsibility for the problems that happened yesterday and we need to work together as a party and as a nation to find solutions so this doesn’t happen again in our nation’s history.”